spoletum/logseq/pages/Solution Architecture Template.md

 # Business Context
-	- Illustrate what is the business outcome that delivering this project
+	- Illustrate what is the business outcome that this project is going to deliver
 - # Requirements
 	- ## Functional
 		- Summary functional requirements or link to a page containing them